tardate/LittleArduinoProjects/README.md

-# 220 Little Electronics and Arduino Projects
+# 221 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [GccToolchain](./playground/GccToolchain) - programming an Arduino with C and a command line
+> Latest addition:sparkles: [ResistorTransistorLogic/XOR](./Electronics101/ResistorTransistorLogic/XOR) - test the basic resistor-transistor logic XOR gate

 Just my collection of electronics projects, many involving an Arduino in one way or another.